SCHOOL OF BUSINESS,

 Position:Full Professor

-Teaching English since 1984: general, English for Specific Purposes (ESP) and corresponding Cambridge ESOL examination preparation programmes.
-In 1997, 1999 was awarded two international certificates as a teacher of English as a foreign language (IH, LCCI Cert TEB).
+She has been teaching English since 1984: general English, English for Specific and Academic Purposes (ESP and EAP) and corresponding Cambridge ESOL examination preparation programmes.
+In 1997 and then in 1999 Maia was awarded international certificates as a teacher of English as a foreign language – IH London and LCCI Cert TEB, accordingly.

 Scientific interests / research interests

-• English for Professional Purposes (business, legal, tourism): materials development and effective teaching;
+• English for Professional and Academic Purposes (business, legal, academic): materials development and effective teaching;

-• Learning technologies in teaching English for Professiona/Specific Purposes;
+• Learning technologies in teaching English for Professional/Specific Purposes;

-• Integrating content and language in higher education and teaching Business Administration subjects; English as a Medium of Instruction (EMI);
+• Integrating content and language in higher education – English as a Medium of Instruction (EMI);

-• 2002 – Translated from English into Georgian: The Da Vinci Code.
+• 2002 – The Da Vinci Code.
 Dan Brown.
-Publishing House
+(Translation) Publishing House Petiti.
+The book was published again in 2018 by Bakur Sulakauri Publishing House.

 Current Courses